apache/yunikorn-site/docs/api/scheduler.md

 **Deprecated**:

-`uuid` has been deprecated, would be removed from below response in next major release 1.5.0.
-Instead, `AllocationID` can be used.
+Field `uuid` has been deprecated, would be removed from below response in YUNIKORN 1.7.0 release. `AllocationID` has replaced `uuid`.
+Both `uuid` and `AllocationID` fields has same value. `AllocationID` has extra suffix containing hypen and counter (-0, -1 and so on..) at the end.

 **Content examples**